-When Yehoshua (Jesus) began to foretell a time when He would leave the earth and sit at the right hand of His Father in Heaven, He explained that the Holy Spirit would come and replace Him.
+When Yahushua (Jesus) began to foretell a time when He would leave the earth and sit at the right hand of His Father in Heaven, He explained that the Holy Spirit would come and replace Him.
 Jesus explained that the Holy Spirit would be the one who would guide them into all truth.
-The Apostle John further explained that when you have the Holy Spirit, you do not have the need for men (and women) to teach you (I John 2:27).
-Since the Gnostic teachers did not have the Holy Spirit to help them (they had evil spirits to teach them), they were obliged to become "anointed teachers."
-They do it by coming up with a new angle and selling it to whatever group they can form up.
+The Apostle John further explained that when you have the Holy Spirit, you do not have the need for men (and women) to teach you.
+(I John 2:27) Since the Gnostic teachers did not have the Holy Spirit to help them (instead, they had evil spirits to teach them), they were obliged to become "anointed teachers" in order to be in a place to teach their false doctrines in a group.
+They do it by coming up with a new angle and selling it to whatever group they can hijack or form up.
 Once they worm their way into a group, they start to siphon off the spiritual resources of that group.
 In time, the group loses all spiritual discernment and the "anointed leaders" effectively take over the group.
-They go so far as to replace the ministry of Yehoshua (Jesus) the Messiah (Christ) in the lives of their group (though they will continue to mention Jesus in passing to validate themselves).
+They go so far as to replace the ministry of Yahushua (Jesus) the Messiah (Christ) in the lives of their group (though they will continue to mention Yahushua (Jesus) in passing to validate themselves).

 When you carefully study these two chapters in Revelation (2-3), you learn quickly that these false teachers often used various forms of sorcery and witchcraft (AKA "Charismatic witchcraft") to replace the work of the Holy Spirit in a congregation.
 After they had used their sorceries to set themselves up as the personification of the Holy Spirit, they could then advance themselves to a place of "anointed leadership."
 Once they sold the people on who they said they were, they could step in a control the congregation.
 Consider the example of Elymas the sorcerer in Acts 13:6-11.
 He attempted to use his magical arts to control the people and keep them from the true path of righteousness.

 The problems of five of these seven churches could be broken down to one thing, they were all infected by the teachings of so-called "anointed leaders."
-These men and women were, in one way or another, infected by errors from various devils, angels and false gods who fed their willing servants with various teachings.
+These men and women were, in one way or another, infected by errors taught to them various devils, angels and false gods who fed their willing servants with various false teachings.

 When the apostolic age ended in the first century, the church groups that were formed apparently started to lose touch with the Holy Spirit and became easy targets for the "anointed leaders."
 Much of this happened because the persecution became so intense that many leaders who had the Holy Spirit were killed for their faith.
 Their replacements often lacked the spiritual guidance of their predecessors.
 As a result, the churches began to suffer.
 Before long, many of them were controlled by "anointed teachers" of various sorts.